daraymonsta/tech201-jenkins-cicd/README.md

 - Jenkins job triggered this time

 ## 3rd change to dev branch - use to test Job 2 (standalone first)

+- Didn't work straight away
+- Needed to checkout dev branch, then go back to main branch before merging

+## 4th change to dev branch - check Job 1 and 2 trigger after each other